lombax85/docker-apache-mysql-php-mongo/README.md

 -----------------------
 - go to the directory containing the "docker-compose.yml" file.
 If you installed via composer, it's inside your "docker" subdirectory
 - open the .env file and set your environment variables
-- on mac: enable file sharing on docker/data and docker/logs
+- on mac: enable file sharing on ./docker/data and ./docker/logs folders

 START
 -----------------------

-- execute these commands
+- execute this command

 ```
 docker-compose build apache2 mysql workspace mongo php-fpm